kekeedme/kekeedme.github.io/projects/Miscellaneous/goldenrule.md

 $$

-## Transitionning to a Continuum of States
+## Transitioning to a Continuum of States

 Suppose that the frequency drives a transition to a continuum (closely spaced in energy) of states.
 In this case, our probability will be weighed by a density of states, $\rho(E)$, which corresponds to the number of states per energy.
 Our total probability sum over all accessible states is: